tsnellgrove/dark_castle2/doc/castle_to_do2.md

 					- J. The Web Server applies static content (e.g. CSS styling and images) to the Custom HTML Web Page
 					- K. The Web Server returns the Fully Formatted Web Page to the Client Browser
 				- DONE: Review / validate Browser Flow Narrative
-				- IN-PROC: Label what is passed between each element
+				- DONE: Label what is passed between each element
 					- DONE: Left half of diagram
-					- NEXT: Right half of diagram
+					- DONE: Right half of diagram
-				- Move to draw.io
+				- NEXT: Move to draw.io
 	- Spell check docs
 	- Update version code (in code and in static_dict)
 	- "publish" to friends via email!!